-The activities will target research performing and funding organisations, higher education institutions, and public bodies, building on existing knowledge, expertise and tools94.
-Close cooperation with relevant stakeholders, especially the ERA Forum sub-group on inclusive gender equality in the ERA95 (sub-group) will be ensured.
+The activities should target research performing and funding organisations, higher education institutions, and public bodies, building on existing knowledge, expertise and tools.
+Close cooperation with relevant stakeholders, especially the ERA Forum sub-group on inclusive gender equality in the ERA should be ensured.
 At least the following activities should be included:

-- Further develop the transnational network of R&I funding organisations and national authorities which operated under GENDERACTIONPlus project; - Build capabilities and enhance expertise among network members, representatives of the ERA Forum and its sub-groups, and develop activities to mainstream inclusive gender equality in other ERA priority areas through the network and stakeholder engagement;
+- Further develop the transnational network of R&I funding organisations and national authorities that operated under the GENDERACTIONplus project; - Build capabilities and expertise among network members and representatives of the ERA Forum and its sub-groups, and develop activities to mainstream inclusive gender equality in other ERA priority areas through the network and stakeholder engagement; - Devise a monitoring and evaluation approach for the effective implementation of inclusive gender equality plans through co-creation with the sub-group by the end of 2027; - Develop guidelines for implementing intersectionality in R&I policy, including recommended indicators, through co-creation with the sub-group by the end of 2027;

-Projects funded under the calls H2020_SwafS-19-2016, H2020_SwafS-08-2017, HORIZON-WIDERA-2021-ERA-01-80, HORIZON-WIDERA-2024-ERA-01-11.
+Projects funded under the calls H2020\SwafS-19-2016, H2020\SwafS-08-2017, HORIZON-WIDERA-2021-ERA-01-80, and HORIZON-WIDERA-2024-ERA-01-11.

-See the Register of Commissions expert groups and other similar entities: https://ec.europa.eu/transparency/expert-groups-register/screen/expert-groups/consult?lang=en&groupID=103813.
+See the Commission expert group: https://ec.europa.eu/transparency/expert-groups-register/screen/expert-groups/consult?lang=en&groupID=103813.